-A blank check company is a publicly traded company created for the purpose of buying or merging with another company or companies.
-For reasons explained below, the Securities and Exchange Commission (SEC) has particular regulations for blank check firms, which differ from shell companies and venture capital companies.
-Here’s what you need to know about these unique business structures and the opportunities they can present to retail investors.
+A special purpose acquisition company (SPAC), also known as a blank check company, is a publicly traded company created for the purpose of buying or merging with another company or companies.
+For reasons explained below, the Securities and Exchange Commission (SEC) has particular regulations for special purpose acquisition companies, which differ from shell companies and venture capital companies.
+If you want to invest in a SPAC, a financial advisor can help guide you through the process.

 Let’s say you and your friend have decided to open a bar.
 You don’t know how to run one and don’t know what you’d serve.
 You don’t know where to open this bar nor do you have any specific ideas for what it should look like.
 What you do have is money — money and, it is to be hoped, some skill at general business management.

-A blank check company is an early or development stage entity created specifically for the purpose of acquiring or merging with one or more existing businesses.
+A special purpose acquisition company is an early or development stage entity created specifically for the purpose of acquiring or merging with one or more existing businesses.
 It doesn’t have a business model of its own beyond these financial transactions.
 Instead, the founders intend to integrate the business models of their future partners.

-Typically a blank check company is founded by investors or management-oriented groups.
+Typically, a special purpose acquisition company is founded by investors or management-oriented groups.
 In some cases their goal is to bring their specialties (financial backing and management experience) to bear on businesses with good products or business plans, but which might lack money or leadership experience.

-Blank check companies are not dissimilar from venture capital firms in many ways.
+Investing firms that create special purpose acquisition companies are not dissimilar from venture capital firms in many ways.
 Their goal is to find a business with potential and invest in it, hoping to capture profits down the road.
 This is, of course, not an exact comparison.
-Venture capitalists invest in businesses while blank check companies practice wholesale acquisitions and mergers.
+Venture capitalists invest in businesses while special purpose acquisition companies practice wholesale acquisitions and mergers.

-Likewise, they are not shell companies, which are created to hold funds and manage another entity’s financial transactions.
+Likewise, they are not shell companies, which are ones that hold funds and manage another entity’s financial transactions.
 Sometimes shell companies are used to hold funds for an upcoming merger or acquisition.

-There are a wide variety of reasons to start a blank check company, and they account for a significant percentage of all U.S. initial public offerings (IPO).
-Some investors will start a blank check company as a sort of fishing expedition.
+There are a wide variety of reasons to start a special purpose acquisition company, and they account for a significant percentage of all U.S. initial public offerings (IPO).
+Some investors will start a special purpose acquisition company as a sort of fishing expedition.
 Their strategy will be to look for promising businesses, either in a specific sector or even from a general perspective.
-The search can be restricted geographically to one country or even one state or to several countries.
+The search can focus geographically to one country or even one state or to several countries.

-Other investors will start a blank check company looking to acquire a pre-identified business.
+Other investors will start a special purpose acquisition company looking to acquire a pre-identified business.
 In these cases, the company exists to raise and structure capital for a planned, specific acquisition.
-This is a less speculative form of blank check company, as it has been built for a known transaction rather than as an vehicle to search for opportunities.
+This is a less speculative form of special purpose acquisition company, as it has been built for a known transaction rather than as an vehicle to search for opportunities.

-In some cases, existing companies will do this as a sort of back-door IPO — creating a publicly traded blank check company specifically for the purpose of acquiring their private firm.
+In some cases, existing companies will do this as a sort of back-door IPO.
+This creates a publicly traded special purpose acquisition company specifically for the purpose of acquiring their private firm.

-In more predatory cases a blank check company might exist to strip other businesses for parts, acquiring otherwise viable enterprises and extracting as much immediate value as possible rather than letting the business grow over time.
+In more predatory cases a special purpose acquisition company might exist to strip other businesses for parts.
+They then acquire otherwise viable enterprises and extract as much immediate value as possible.
+This is instead of letting the business grow over time.

-Finally some blank check companies will be formed as special purpose acquisition companies, or SPACs.
-These are blank check companies that exist to finance a merger or acquisition within a set time frame.
+Finally, some companies will start as special purpose acquisition companies, or SPACs.
+These are special purpose acquisition companies that exist to finance a merger or acquisition within a set time frame.
 For example, they may tell investors that the company will acquire a company within six months of formation.
 These companies can either have a known target or may be searching for an opportunity.

-Blank check companies are publicly traded.
+Special purpose acquisition companies are publicly traded.
 This is one of the key ways that they raise capital for their mergers and acquisitions.
 The founders will form their company and list shares for public purchase.
-Third parties can invest in the company by purchasing shares, which in turn gives the blank check company the money it needs.
+Third parties can invest in the company by purchasing shares, which in turn gives the special purpose acquisition company the money it needs.

-The SEC considers blank check companies speculative investments and typically lists them as “penny” or “microcap” stocks.
+The SEC considers special purpose acquisition companies speculative investments and typically lists them as “penny” or “microcap” stocks.
 Often the agency will subject these companies to additional restrictions on how they can use any publicly raised funds.
-For example, as noted on the SEC website, to protect investors the commission may require a blank check company to hold this money in an escrow account pending any merger or acquisition.
+For example, as noted on the SEC website, to protect investors the commission may require a special purpose acquisition company to hold this money in an escrow account pending any merger or acquisition.
 Or it may require shareholder approval of future acquisitions.

 This is to prevent fraud.
-The speculative nature of a blank check company creates a near-ideal structure for committing financial crimes.
-Without oversight, a company could easily accept public investments, then double dip by sinking that money into its founders’ own firms.
+The speculative nature of a special purpose acquisition company creates a near-ideal structure for committing financial crimes.
+Without oversight, a company could easily accept public investments.
+They could then double dip by sinking that money into its founders’ own firms.
 Or it could simply tell investors that the acquisitions failed while pocketing shareholders’ money.
-Alternatively and more prosaically, the speculative nature of a blank check company could simply lead to reckless investments that end badly.
+Alternatively and more prosaically, the speculative nature of a special purpose acquisition company could simply lead to reckless investments that end badly.

-To prevent this, the SEC monitors blank check companies fairly closely, and it advises investors to make sure they fully understand the rules and regulations involved in these kinds of investments.
+To prevent this, the SEC monitors special purpose acquisition companies fairly closely, and it advises investors to make sure they fully understand the rules and regulations involved in these kinds of investments.
 Likewise, state securities laws known as blue sky laws set standards for disclosing information and registering securities with the goal of protecting investors against fraud.

 Tips for Investing

-- Consider talking with a financial advisor if you have an opportunity to invest in a blank check company.
-Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can connect you with financial advisors in your area in just minutes.
-If you’re ready, get started now.
+- Consider talking with a financial advisor if you have an opportunity to invest in a special purpose acquisition company.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Since investing in blank check companies carries a higher risk than many other types of investments, it’s important to make sure that your portfolio isn’t holding too much of this kind of asset.
+- Investing in SPACs carries a higher risk than many other types of investments.
+It’s important to make sure that your portfolio isn’t holding too much of this kind of asset.
 An asset allocation calculator can help you make sure that you have a balanced portfolio.

-Photo credit: ©iStock.com/maxsattana, ©iStock.com/Dean Mitchell, ©iStock.com/Blue Planet Studio
+Photo credit: ©iStock.com/Jikaboom, ©iStock.com/Dean Mitchell, ©iStock.com/Blue Planet Studio